 What you should remember is that the difference between sintering and melting is quite simple: melting involves moving from a solid to a liquid state thanks to the high-temperature of the heat source; sintering does not allow the material to reach its liquid state because the temperature of the heat source is not high enough.
 In the case of sintering metal, the metal particles are agglomerated together, but the result is a fairly weak part.
 To illustrate this point, let’s take the example of stacking apples: there will always be a gap between two fruits.
 The 3D printed parts will therefore have a low mechanical strength, unlike fusion (i.e. melting) where the material, because it reaches its liquid form, fills these holes.

-Like any 3D printing technique, the design of a part begins with the creation of the 3D model using a software such as CATIA or Pro/ ENGINEER.
-The next step is carried out by the printing software, where the object is cut into a multitude of layers of a fixed thickness.
-In the case of DMLS, the thickness of a layer varies between 20 and 100 microns.
+Like any 3D printing technique, the design of a part begins with the creation of the 3D model using CAD software.
+The part is then cut into a multitude of layers by a slicer – in this case, the thickness of a layer generally varies between 20 and 60 microns.

 In order to start the printing process, the 3D printer fills its chamber with an inert gas and then heats it to the optimal printing temperature.
 A thin layer of powder is then applied to the build platform, according to the layer thickness previously defined by the software.
 The fiber optic laser (200/400 W) then scans the cross-section of the part, melting the metal particles together.
 When the layer is finished, the platform moves down, allowing another layer of powder to be added.
 The process is repeated until the final part is obtained.